BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 Message Consumers
 -----------------

-A *Message Consumer* is used to receive messages from a Destination (see [JMSSpec]_ for a full description of Message Consumers).
+A *Message Consumer* is used to receive messages from a Destination See [JMSSpec]_ for a full description of JMS Message Consumers.

 Message Consumers in HJB
 ++++++++++++++++++++++++

 In HJB, each Message Consumer

-* is represented by a HTTP resource whose URL is a child URL of the the session used to create it.
+* is represented by a HTTP resource whose URI has the URI of the the session used to create it as its root.

+* has a URI that includes its creation index, i.e, the number of Message Consumers that the session created prior to creating it.

 * is created by sending a HTTP POST message to the appropriate child URL of a session.